Web Design & Dev

 Businesses practice control over the hired employees in various aspects.
 This usually includes control over leave policies, notice periods, employment dissolution terms, performance appraisal, etc. However, this control can only be practiced over one’s employees and not the augmented staff.
 This is because, in most cases, the development partner practices such control over the increased staff and not the outsourcer business.
 This dilution of power can often result in reduced productivity from the hired developers and limited accountability, significantly impacting the development process.

 These were a few pros and cons of staff augmentation.
-Next is in-house staffing, the third and last hiring strategy in this blog.
+Next is in-house staffing, this blog’s third and last hiring strategy.

 Hiring an In-house Team